zheylmun/site/content/posts/designing_ergonomic_apis.md

 Not only do they write a lot of code, but they write a lot of really good code.
 I've never understood quite how they do it.
 Having the opportunity to spend the time to really polish code myself has given me some insight though.
-The key is to just keep fixing the things that are obviously wrong.
+The key is to just keep fixing the things that are obviously wanting.

 ## What's Wrong?